jacobcode01/Pickify/README.md

 - The project follows a modular approach by organizing modules into a dedicated `utils/` directory.
 - Each module in `utils/` directory is responsible for a specific task and includes :
   - Clear docstrings explaining functionality, expected inputs/outputs, returns and raises.
-  - Robust exception handling for better error tracing and debugging.
+  - Robust exception handling for better error handling and debugging.
 - Following the DRY (Don't Repeat Yourself) principle, this design :
   - Reuse functions across notebooks and scripts without rewriting code.
   - Save development time and reduce redundancy.